 Have you an aviary in your home?
-Well, Horace Heidt has one in his Tums "Pot of Gold" cast- all in the person of Fred Lowery, the blind whistler.
+Well, Horace Heidt has one in his Tums "Pot of Gold" cast all in the person of Fred Lowery, the blind whistler.
 Lowery, who made an extensive study of bird life in his native Texas, can whistle the songs of more than 20 birds.
-All Fred needs is to hear a bird once and he can promptly give an authenand he can promptly give an authentic rendition of that bird's song.
-Besides being able to imitate our little feathered friends, he can do a convincing vocal impersonation of a woodchuck-or a dog-and-cat fight!
+All Fred needs is to hear a bird once and he can promptly give an authen-tic rendition of that bird's song.
+Besides being able to imitate our little feathered friends, he can do a convincing vocal impersonation of a woodchuck-or a dog-and-cat flight!